TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/README.md

 SOAP requires less plumbing code meaning low-level, infrastructural code that connects main code modules together than REST services design.
 The Web Services Description Language describes a common set of rules to define the messages, bindings, operations and location of the service.
 SOAP web services are useful for asynchronous processing and invocation.

-## You are JUST 3 minutes away to create REST API, what you are waiting for?
-Lets start..
+## You are JUST 3 minutes away to create REST API, what YOU are waiting for?
+Lets START..

-#### How you would like to create?
+#### How you would like to build?

   * [REST API with PHP - OOPS](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/tree/main/PHP)
   * [REST API with PYTHON - FLASK](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/tree/main/PYTHON)